Najib Razak: Deputy prime minister (2004–2009)

 In 2004, Mahathir retired and was replaced by his deputy, Abdullah Ahmad Badawi.
 Najib became Deputy Prime Minister and was given a broad portfolio of responsibilities, including oversight of FELDA, the Human Rights Commission (SUHAKAM), and the Election Commission (EC).
 Najib also chaired more than 28 cabinet committees.
 He remained as Minister for Defence.

 In September 2008, Najib became the Minister for Finance, handing the Defence portfolio to Badawi.
 During the 2008 financial crisis, Malaysia faced a strong recession and reduced levels of trade throughout the South Asian region.
 In response, Najib announced a series of stimulus packages to be implemented over a two-year period with the intention of acting as a countercyclical response that might otherwise protect Malaysia's economy.
 He also pressed for the country to move beyond existing manufacturing capabilities through education, research and development to develop greater strength as a provider of sophisticated business services.

 Becoming prime minister

 After a poor showing by the ruling UMNO coalition in the elections of 8 March 2008 in which opposition parties gained control of five of thirteen Malaysian state governments, Badawi identified Najib as his intended successor.
 On 8 October 2008, Prime Minister Badawi announced he would step down in March 2009, paving the way for Najib to succeed him.
 However he said the onus was on Najib to win party elections set for March before he could take over.
 Najib ran for the presidency of UMNO and went on to win on 2 November 2008, without contest.

-On 26 March 2009, Najib won the UMNO presidency unopposed.
-He was sworn in as Prime Minister of Malaysia on 3 April 2009 In 2012, Najib also assumed the role of women, family and community development minister, a position he held until the 2013 election.
+On 3 April 2009, Najib was sworn in as prime minister.